kakilian/Young-Women-on-Menstruation/README.md

 ![W3C](https://validator.w3.org/nu/#textarea)
 [html](assets/image/pp1.errors.html.ignoring.png) Reported 5 errors in html.
 One error I am ignoring on <article class="wrapper-flow"> its saying I need to identify headings- which I do.
 ![W3C](https://jigsaw.w3.org/css-validator/validator) 3 reported errors in css that have been corrected.

+** In html I have not added the images, as I have them in css so I could adjust the lighting on the images.
+This also shows as an error. **

 Tested for mobile and then on PC using the Lighthouse tool.